 Here, our classrooms are intimately linked to the spectacular natural setting that surrounds the Wells campus, allowing for a sense of place as well as an appreciation of both nature’s awesome beauty and its impact upon the human experience.
-The major is by nature multidisciplinary.
-The science of environmental problems is analyzed in the broader context of environmental policy and human value systems.
-This multidisciplinary approach enables students to better understand the complexity of the human-environment relationship and to use that knowledge to improve our world for this generation and for generations to come.
+It's a perfect setting in which to examine the earth, its ecosystems, environmental problems and environmental problem-solving from a viewpoint that emphasizes a scientific approach as a key component of effective environmental stewardship.

 The number of courses required for the major is the equivalent of 14 courses of 3-4

 semester hours each (45-50 semester hours).
 Off-campus study courses may substitute

 In addition to competitive core courses in ecology, geology, conservation and others,